July 10

 Jay is the creator/artist and handles all the designs and assembly.
 Lyne is Jay's biggest supporter handling everything from product orders to final delivery and everything in between.
 Both Jay and Lyne are very warm friendly people with magnetic personalities.

-Jay has been working with metal his whole life but in recent years decided to blend his metal working skills with his artistic vision.
+Jay has been working with metal his whole life but in recent years decided to blend his metalworking skills with his artistic vision.
 He creates all of his artwork in their home workshop studio.
 The studio is located in a beautiful picturesque countryside property near Petrolia.
 Jay has a unique ability to see with an artistic eye bringing his vision to life in a finely crafted metal creation.
 He is primarily self-taught which he finds freeing and allows him to build things without confining limitations or rules.
-Find them on their Face Book page.

 Phone: 519-882-1338